 In 2016 in Portugal, the cork “community” accounted for more than 670 registered companies.
 Together, it’s estimated they employed more than 9000 people, a number that continues growing in recent years.
 Including such different areas as cork stoppers for wine bottling, cork insulation for the building and construction, cork wallpaper and tiles for interior design, cork fabrics for fashion and design, Portuguese cork companies are leading the way cork is perceived and used all around the world.

-Portugal is the worldwide leader in the manufacture and export of cork products, with over 1 billion euros of cork products exported annually, and with the values growing every year.
+Portugal is the worldwide leader in the manufacture and export of cork products.
+Over 1 billion euros of cork products are being exported annually, and this number is growing every year.
 Cork exports represent 2% of all Portuguese exported goods.

 Our approach for sustainability

 We are committed to working hand-in-hand with cork producers worldwide to provide innovative solutions and support their efforts to produce high-quality cork products while preserving the environment.
 At Portugaliacork, we are proud to be part of a vital and thriving industry that prioritizes sustainability and innovation, and we remain dedicated to continuing our mission of supporting cork industry sustainably and strategically.

 This guarantees economic support and livelihood for thousands of rural populations across our country while maintaining a strict quality standard for our products and consumers.
 The Portuguese corks’ seal of quality is essential to you, and to us.

 Whether from our own cultivated forests or other trustworthy national partners, the goal is to harvest 100% authentic, genuine cork layers from quality-oriented farms and forests.